About the collective

 After games, we encourage short check-ins and feedback.
 This helps us adjust formats, clarify expectations, and refine how the collective organises activities over time.

-We also use simple safety tools: small practices that help groups check comfort, set boundaries, and pause or adjust the game if something does not feel right.
+We use simple safety tools: small practices that help groups check comfort, set boundaries, and pause or adjust the game if something does not feel right.
 They give everyone a way to communicate needs and limits without pressure.

 Our principles